praksharma/Sunbird/docs/index.rst

 This will echo the MESSAGE, the ``pwd``, create the environment variables and cd to the ``/scratch/s.1915438`` partition each time a new TTY session is opened in a login or a compute node.

 **EDIT : 15th Feb 2023** : I found a disastrous thing with Python venv.
-So for now, screw this tutorial and read following page:
+So if you are using Python venv, read the life saving tutorial below.:

 Life Saving Tutorials
 ------------------